YashdalfTheGray/talks/canary/outline.md

 - **Slide break**
 - This is what's called a canary.
 It's a set of forever running tests that access and walk through your application to catch issues potentially before any customer does.
 Canaries at Amazon are a pretty standard thing, all services are required to have them.
 - The word comes from the phrase "canary in a coal mine".
 Coal miners would keep a canary bird around to detect poisonous gasses.
 When the canary stopped singing, it was time to leave the mine.
 Similarly, when our digital canary stops singing (working as expected), we know something's wrong
-- My team and I are still working on integrating this type of testing with the rest of our infrasturcture.
+- My team and I are still working on integrating this type of testing with the rest of our infrastructure.
 Because of that, I've spent a whole lot of time thinking about how it can work.
 - The idea to take this further is simple, integrate with something like AWS CloudWatch Events and create events for each success and failure and have the failure email you that something's wrong.

 ## Tech stack